 A complete map of the Acropolis can be found here.

-Truth be told, we only visited the Roman Agora very briefly as this was the time our baby boy Daniel started protesting.
+Truth be told, we only visited the Roman Agora very briefly as this was the time our baby boy D. started protesting.
 He had been a perfect angel during our visit to the Acropolis (aka, he had been soundly asleep in the baby carrier) but once we excited the Acropolis he started crying as he was hungry and in need of a diaper change.

 If you have time, the Roman Agora is absolutely worth a more extensive visit.
 I’ve read the Tower of the Winds is beautiful on the inside.

 After an extensive stop in a lovely cafe in the Monastiraki neighborhood, we were all refreshed and well fed.
-Daniel went back to sleep as soon as we entered the Greek Agora (he didn’t seem particularly interested in Greek history;-) which gave us plenty of time to explore the site.
+D. went back to sleep as soon as we entered the Greek Agora (he didn’t seem particularly interested in Greek history;-) which gave us plenty of time to explore the site.